rancheng/inkling/README.markdown

 * Handwriting should not be converted to print.
 Handwriting recognition should instead be used to populate search indices.
 * We are not going to run out of paper.
 The writing area should not be limited in size.

-Inkling's (gnote) was a short prototype using haskell and cairo/gtk.
+Inkling's first implementation (gnote) was a short prototype using haskell and cairo/gtk.

 The second implementation (jottinks) used python and qt.
 This version suffered from an overabundance of inheritance and mutable state.
 Unfortunately this is difficult to avoid when using pyqt.